endiliey/rengorum/README.md

 # Rengorum
 Single-page forum application that aims to be fast, performant and simple.
 ![Screenshot 1](preview/frontend_1.PNG)

-## Development Status: IN PROGRESS
-Rengorum is currently still under development so you might expect many features not yet implemented.

 ## Frontend
 > The frontend is a fast, interactive and simple Single-Page-Application (SPA), written in ES6 Javascript and built with following technologies: